 ALSO READMaha govt sets up panel to study report on scam in tribal Schoolboy's murder: HC rejects pre-arrest bail pleas of Pintos HIGHLIGHTS WESTERN REGION AT 1700 HRS HC notice to man on plea against discharge in murder case Beef ban: SC to hear Maha Govt.'s appeal challenging Bombay High Court order

+The Maharashtra government will appeal against the acquittal of the accused in the murder case of Dalit boy Nitin Aage in Ahmednagar district.
 In a statement issued here today, Chief Minister Devendra Fadnavis said the government will also challenge in the Bombay High Court the Ahmednagar sessions court's judgment acquitting all the nine accused in the case.
 "The state government will appeal in the Ahmednagar sessions court against the acquittal of the accused and 13 witnesses turning hostile," the statement said.
 The Ahmednagar sessions court recently acquitted nine accused in the case.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)